Characters of the Final Fantasy VII series: Concept and creation

-The original concept for Final Fantasy VII's world was for a fully modern setting, but after the project moved from the 2D Super Nintendo Entertainment System to development for the PlayStation console, the setting altered with it.
+The original concept for Final Fantasy VII's world was for a modern setting, but after the project was moved from the Super Nintendo Entertainment System to the PlayStation console, the setting was altered.
 Elements from the original concept were later used in Final Fantasy VIII and Parasite Eve.
-The game's producer, Hironobu Sakaguchi, chose character designer Tetsuya Nomura to create the main cast.
-Nomura had previously worked on monster designs for Final Fantasy VI.
+The game's producer, Hironobu Sakaguchi, chose character designer Tetsuya Nomura, who had previously worked on monster designs for Final Fantasy VI, to design the main cast.
 Sakaguchi chose Nomura after being amused by the way Nomura did the storyboarding for the cutscenes.
-Talking of his role as character designer, Nomura stated that when he was brought on, the main scenario had not been completed, but he "went along like, 'I guess first off you need a hero and a heroine', and from there drew the designs while thinking up details about the characters.
+Talking of his role as character designer, Nomura stated that when he was brought on, the main scenario was incomplete, but he "went along like, 'I guess first off you need a hero and a heroine', and from there drew the designs while thinking up details about the characters.
 After [he'd] done the hero and heroine, [he] carried on drawing by thinking what kind of characters would be interesting to have.
 When [he] handed over the designs [he'd] tell people the character details [he'd] thought up, or write them down on a separate sheet of paper".
 Nomura also created Zack Fair, who was a late addition to the cast meant to add depth to Cloud and Aerith's relationship, and came up with the name for Red XIII, wanting an "interesting" name that combined a color and a number.
-Although the game was Nomura's favorite Final Fantasy project, he felt that it was hindered by graphical limitations, and that his designs were, consequently, very plain in comparison to his "true" style.
+Although the game was Nomura's favorite Final Fantasy project, he felt that it was hindered by graphical limitations, and that as a result his designs were plain in comparison to his "true" style.
+Final Fantasy VII was the first game where Nomura was really involved in the character design, including the personalities, so the player side ended up being edgy as well.
+He wanted to include a unique character, resulting in a diverse party.